 The Vanderbilts divorced in 1895 and Alva married Oliver H.P.
 Belmont, moving down the street to Belcourt.
-After his death, she reopened Marble House, and had a Chinese Tea House built on the seaside cliffs, where she hosted rallies for women's right to vote.
-She sold the house to Frederick H. Prince in 1932.
+After his death, she reopened Marble House and had a Chinese Tea House built on the seaside cliffs of the property, where she hosted rallies for women's right to vote.
+She sold Marble House to Frederick H. Prince in 1932.
 The Preservation Society acquired the house in 1963 from the Prince estate.
 In 2006, Marble House was designated a National Historic Landmark.

 Our new audio Marble House Children’s Tour is designed for children under 13, and introduces kids to the great house from a unique and whimsical perspective.
 A professional voice actor plays the role of Marble House – Alva Vanderbilt’s fourth child – guiding visitors from room to room, telling stories in a friendly voice while introducing various characters along the way, like Apollo the Sun God, bragging about his curly hair.
 Hear the Vanderbilt children laughing as they speak French during lunch in the dining room.
 Enjoy the music of angels entertaining a collection of unlikely neighbors, including a lobster and a dragon.
 Listen to a news boy excitedly yell “EXTRA,” as he sells newspapers featuring a breaking story about Marble House during its construction.